ISIRKA is a podcast dedicated to exploring identity, culture and belonging within a Somali context — through interviews, stories, music, and memory

 in this episode, I skillfully combine reflections and songs to bring to life the journey I’ve gone through to make sense of Somali identity throughout the years.
 I love combining different mediums to bring my message to life.

-Ragga Dambe Episodes | A series on Somali male artists and vulnerability
+Theme 4: Ragga Dambe Episodes | A series on Somali male artists and vulnerability

 This episode reflects on the purpose of the Ragga Dambe series, highlighting Somali male artists and vulnerability with a focus on K’naan, the first mainstream Somali male artist I knew of.